gillius/imap-dupe-delete/README.md

 Other Uses
 ----------

-This application is a pretty simple example of JavaMail usage.
+This application is a pretty simple example of JavaMail usage from the Groovy language.
+It's also a good example of a simple Groovy program built with Maven using [GMavenPlus](https://github.com/groovy/GMavenPlus) with JDK 1.7 and invokedynamic enabled.
 Since it iterates folders and scans messages, it could be altered to delete or find messages based on any criteria you can code.

 License
 -------